ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 AWS recommends CreationPolicy for most cases due to simplicity.
 Might have need for WaitCondition if you need data from external systems.

+### 6.7.2 CFN UpdatePolicy

+* `UpdatePolicy` triggers [rolling update to an ASG](https://cloudonaut.io/6-unknown-cloudformation-features-you-should-know-about/), to execute changes in small batches.
+See eg. [here](https://cloudonaut.io/rolling-update-with-aws-cloudformation/)
+* Used together with `WaitOnResourceSignals` to wait for `cfn-signal` to signal when update is completel

 ## 6.8 CloudFormation Nested Stacks

 ### 6.8.1.
 Why nested stacks?